celestialfault/discord-trash-collector/README.md

 # The Discord trash collector

-This is a collection of CSS snippets aimed at making Discord slightly more tolerable by removing some trash "features".
+This is a (relatively opinionated) collection of CSS snippets aimed at making Discord slightly more tolerable by hiding certain "features".

-Do note that this is entirely built up based on my personal complaints while using Discord; as such, this could be considered at least slightly opinionated, or even outright completely nonsensical to most average users.
+## How to use

-These are all split up into individual CSS files to allow for picking and choosing what you care about; simply copy the contents of the file, and paste it into the Custom CSS of the client mod of your choice.
+The simplest option is to open the relevant `.css` file from the list in this repository and copy/paste its contents into the Custom CSS editor of your client mod of choice. *(some may give this feature a different name, such as Quick CSS;
+they should all work the same regardless.)*

+This is primarly built to support [OpenAsar](https://openasar.dev/), but given that this is just plain CSS, everything in this repository should work on nearly every client mod, such as Vencord, Better Discord, or even regular browser extensions like Stylus.